work-shop/worldoceansday/wp-content/plugins/wp-meta-seo/readme.txt

 1. Google Analytics integration with all main information and view selection

 == Changelog ==

+= 4.0.13 =
+ * Fix : JS error when edit a post
+ * Fix : Exclude external link and replicate the custom link in sitemap

+= 4.0.12 =
+ * Add : Compatibility with Google Search Console integration

 = 4.0.11 =
  * Fix : Material fonts missing